-Through the effective operations of the tire recycling industry in Manitoba the challenge posed by the significant volume of end-oflife tires available annually for collection, processing and supplying recycled products to end markets continues to be met.
-The program added a second tire recycler to the province, a Manitoba based company Engineered Rubber Aggregate Corporation (ERA) with plans to use innovative solutions for reaching local markets with their rubber aggregate products.
-The focus of our industry on local markets supports the province's main recycler Reliable Tire Recycling (RTR) with the growing task of recycling over 2 million tires each year, an increase from 1.2 million tires in the province a decade ago.
+Through the effective operations of the tire recycling industry in Manitoba, the challenge posed by the significant volume of end-of-life tires available annually for collection, processing, and supplying recycled products to end markets continues to be met.
+The program's two tire recyclers, Reliable Tire Recycling (RTR) and Engineered Rubber Aggregate Corporation (ERA) support our industry's strong focus on local markets to recycle over 2 million tires each year.

-Manitoba's tire recyclers, new tire retailers, motor and equipment dealers, end-of-life tire generators, urban and rural municipalities, industry, consumers and the growing number of First Nations and Northern communities continue to demonstrate support for TSM.
-TSM had its 5-year program plan approved which continues TSM's role to provide Manitobans with effective environmental protection and efficient end-of-life tire recycling services that create economic development, innovation, and jobs, while reducing the risk of environmental harm of threat to human health.
+Manitoba's tire recyclers, new tire retailers, motor and equipment dealers, end-of-life tire generators, urban and rural municipalities, industry, consumers, and the growing number of First Nations and Northern communities combine the support necessary to implement TSM's approved 5-year program plan.
+TSM continues to provide Manitobans with effective environmental protection and efficient end-of-life tire recycling services that create economic development, innovation, and jobs while reducing the risk of environmental harm or threat to human health.